 The U.K. Environment Agency put out a report in 2008 comparing cloth and disposable diapers and found that… well, things aren’t simple when it comes to which are better for the planet.
 If you’re about to welcome a new baby to the family, and you’re environmentally conscious, chances are the disposable vs. cloth debate is raging in your household.

-My wife and I chose cloth diapers for our baby mainly because we felt we could control the carbon footprint of reusables better than the legacy issues associate with disposables.
+My wife and I chose cloth diapers (and Elimination Communication) for our baby mainly because we felt we could control the carbon footprint of reusables better than the legacy issues associate with disposables.
 In order to understand why, let’s look at the concept of Life Cycle Assessment (LCA).

 Life Cycle Assessment and Diapers